Democracy on Ice

 To lionize politicians in the service of upholding the fraudulence of power and the futility of governance is one of the most insidious crimes a work of art can commit.
 When aimed at gaining influence over a susceptible populace, such unscrupulous bootlicking is easily recognized as propaganda—less so when the audience is already seated in the space reserved for the choir.

-The urbane theatergoers of Manhattan, constitutionally wizened by the victories of neofascism but still sufficiently invigorated in their morals and morale for a Thursday night at Lincoln Center, may not be the sort to figure themselves complacently taken in by duplicitous entertainment, and yet the post-Hamilton death throes of our dramatic institutions demand that the show must go on.
-Masks are optional, but mixed metaphor, cliché, and sentimentality—boastful appeals to the virtues of hope, the need for civility, and the inevitability of progress—are guaranteed with the price of the ticket.
+The urbane theatergoers of Manhattan, constitutionally wizened by the victories of neofascism but still sufficiently invigorated in their morals and morale for a Thursday night at Lincoln Center, may not be the sort to figure themselves complacently taken in by duplicitous entertainment, and yet the post-Hamilton death throes of our dramatic institutions insist that the show must go on.
+Masks are optional, but mixed metaphor, cliché, and sentimentality—boastful appeals to the virtue of hope, the need for civility, and the inevitability of progress—are guaranteed with the price of admission.

 Read 3 free articles by joining our newsletter.